 - I will, at all times, provide an honest review, and I do not accept any incentive to do otherwise.

 - I review books as a labor of love in my available free time.
 That said, please give me some time to read your book and compose a decent review for it.
-I ask for a minimum of two weeks for a full-length novel from the time I receive the work - possibly longer depending on how long the book is.
-Almost certainly longer if I have a backlog.
-Sometimes life gets in the way, so if you haven't heard from me in that time, please feel free to drop me a pleasant reminder.
+I ask for a minimum of 2-4 weeks for a full-length novel from the time I receive the work - possibly longer depending on how long the book is.
+Some have taken less than two weeks in the past.
+Others have taken more than four.
+It depends entirely upon my existing backlog, and whatever else might be getting in my way in the course of daily life.
+If you haven't heard from me in around three weeks or so, please feel free to drop me a friendly reminder.

 - At this point in time, I accept only works of original fiction from adult authors.
 I'll accept just about any genre - I'll even read erotica, but if you have a particularly explicit or fetishy story for me to read, let's talk about it some before sending it on over.
-As you might expect, I reserve the right to refuse to do a review for any reason, including refusal because I simply have too huge of a backlog.
+As you might expect, I reserve the right to refuse to do a review for any reason.

 My reviews are typically designed to minimize spoilers wherever reasonably possible, and so I usually avoid such tenants as restating the plot of the work before getting into the review, or offering specifics about what happened in a given scene - this in the hopes that readers who have yet to enjoy the work can get some opinions on it before they hit that big green 'go' button.
 Of course this is not always possible, and so I handle the format of my reviews on a case-by-case basis.
 Every work is unique, after all.
 I have no specific format beyond that, aside from the belief that every work, everywhere, both has value and is not perfect.
 There's always some good in everything, and there's always something that can be improved upon.
 Touching upon both, I believe, is the essence of a well-rounded book review.
 Remember also that the purpose of a book review is neither to glorify the work, nor the author.
 It is to assist the community of readers in finding their next good read.

-With regards to 'star' ratings (on a scale of one to five), I very rarely if ever hand out a single star - earning that would take a book that hasn't had basic editing done (I am a reviewer of works ready for publication, not an editor), is libelous/a manifesto, or is just a straight-up trainwreck mess of a story.
+With regards to 'star' ratings (on a scale of one to five), I very rarely if ever hand out a single star - earning that would take a book that hasn't had basic editing done (I am a reviewer of works ready for publication, not an editor), is libelous/a manifesto, or is such a straight-up trainwreck mess of a story that I'd probably refuse to read the whole thing in the first place, much less review it.
 Two stars typically go to a work that has promise but in need of some help, while a decently-presented tale is likely to earn at least three.
 A good book gets a four.
 Wow me, and you get a five.
 Most reasonably well-prepared and executed works should expect a three or a four.
 These are general guidelines, and of course will vary from work to work.